aprowe/evo/README.md

 More to Come
 ----------
-evoJS is a just baby!
+evo is a just baby!